About the course

 The Bodleian has been a library of legal deposit for 400 years.
 The Bodleian Libraries’ Special Collections Department attracts scholars from all over the world.
 Further strengths include the countless databases and digital resources currently offered by the Bodleian and being developed through Oxford’s Digital Humanities programme.

 You are also able to draw on the specialist resources offered by the libraries of participating faculties, which provide dedicated support and training courses for all graduates.
-Students also have access to the many college libraries and to college archives which can house significant collections of personal papers and institutional records dating back to the middle ages, as well as manuscripts and incunabula.
+For Celtic studies, the main libraries are the Taylorian Library, which has a substantial collection of Celtic books and other resources, and the Celtic Library, located in Jesus College, which is open for reading and borrowing to all Celtic studies students.
+Students also have access to the many college libraries and to college archives which can house significant collections of personal papers and institutional records dating back to the Middle Ages, as well as manuscripts and early printed books.

 For further details about searching for funding as a graduate student visit our dedicated Funding pages, which contain information about how to apply for Oxford scholarships requiring an additional application, details of external funding, loan schemes and other funding sources.